 British research had identified "a desire for adventure, boredom, dissatisfaction with their situation in life or a lack of prospects," in those who had opted to leave their families behind and head for Syria, the commissioner explained.

 Another focus for the EU was speeding up the exchange of information between the police forces and court systems of member states, she said, with more intelligence sharing required.
 Sweden's Home Affairs Minister Anders Ygren is among several top European politicans who have been promoting this approach in recent months.

-"On the EU level it is about collecting information about the journeys of terrorists and better cooperation between security services to help exchange information about specific events," he told The Local
+"On the EU level it is about collecting information about the journeys of terrorists and better cooperation between security services to help exchange information about specific events," he told The Local in January.

 Säpo has told The Local that some individuals who are feared to be preparing to travel from Sweden to Syria to fight are interviewed by officials.